-the #raabidfun quest to do crosswords quickly
+the #raabidfun quest to do crosswords and the NYTSB

 I used to have positive feelings toward Will Shortz.

-But now I have only cross words for him.
+Now I have only cross words for him.

 Independent of the above statement, in this blog I try (and sometimes fail) to do the New York Times Crossword and the Wall Street Journal Crossword.